 Mobile-First Indexing and the Rise of Online Browsing

 Picture this: you’re browsing on your mobile phone to search for a certain product.
 Google gives you a list of websites that offer the product you need.
 You open one of the websites and as it loads, you have to pinch and zoom just to see the item you need and its price.
 If it’s not that, you can’t zoom the page at all and your fingers find it hard to press very small buttons.
 You might even click the wrong button and end up buying or subscribing by accident.
 All in all, it takes a lot of time and you decide to exit the page and find another website.
 If you were the owner of that site, you just lost a potential customer.
-This is why mobile-friendliness is an important factor to consider for businesses and companies with websites and Google is utilizing mobile-first indexing.
+This is why being mobile responsive and mobile-friendly is an important factor to consider for businesses and companies with websites and Google is utilizing mobile-first indexing.

 The Rise of Mobile Browsing